-An SP is designated as a single-person business and requires that you report your net income and losses when you file personal income taxes.
-The business is unincorporated; therefore, the sole proprietor is personally liable for any debts or damages caused by the business (whether they be financial obligations or liability claims).
-This means that it’s easy to set up, but doesn’t turn the business into a legally binding and separate entity.
+A sole proprietorship (SP) is a single-person business and requires that you report your net income and losses when you file personal income taxes.
+SPs are unincorporated, which means the sole proprietor is personally liable for any debts or liabilities attributed to the business, whether in the form of financial obligations or liability claims.

 Sole proprietor vs. independent contractor